KonnexionsGmbH/dcr/docs/index.md

 #### 4.3.3 Algorithm Table-based

-A table with the following properties is searched for**:
+A table with the following properties is searched for:

    - except for the first row, the last column of the table must contain an integer greater than zero,
    - the number found there must be ascending,